-In 2010 all seven Directors serving at that time attended the Annual Meeting of stockholders.
+In 2011 five of the seven Directors serving at that time attended the Annual Meeting of stockholders.
+Henry P. Globus and Arthur M. Dresner were absent.

 AUDIT COMMITTEE REPORT

 The Audit Committee of the Board of Directors is comprised of three directors: Arthur M. Dresner, Andrew A. Boccone, and Christopher W. Nolan, Sr. All of the Audit Committee members are independent as that term is defined in the listing standards of NASDAQ.